solimanware/math-magic/README.md

-![Math-magic]
+##Math-magic
-Math-magic is the math game for solve the math puzzle.
+Math magic is the math game for solve the math puzzle.

-Math-magic is similar to Freacking math game.
+Math magic is similar to Freacking math game.